Bruce Robertson (swimmer)

-Bruce Richard Robertson, CM (born April 27, 1953) is a male former freestyle and butterfly swimmer from Canada,.
+Bruce Richard Robertson, CM (born April 27, 1953) is a Canadian former freestyle and butterfly swimmer who competed for Simon Fraser University and represented Canada receiving a silver and bronze medal at the 1972 Munich Olympics, and a second silver medal in the 1976 Montreal Olympics.

-Swimming career
+Robertson was born April 27, 1953, in Vancouver.
+He was active in swimming from the age of six, and at 16 in 1969 swam for Vancouver's Canadian Dolphins team, a highly competitive program under Hall of Fame Coach Deryk Snelling.
+Founded in 1955 by Coach Howard Firby, Snelling took over as Head Coach of the Dolphins in 1967.

+1972-1976 Olympic medals

-Robertson competed for his native country at two consecutive Summer Olympics, starting in 1972 in Munich.
+Robertson competed for Canada at two consecutive Summer Olympics, starting in 1972 in Munich.
 There he won the silver medal in the 100-metre butterfly, and bronze in the 4×100-metre medley relay, alongside Erik Fish, William Mahony and Robert Kasting.

+At the 1976 Summer Olympics in Montreal, he earned a silver in the 4x100 metre medley relay.
+He placed 19th in the 100-metre freestyle, and 12th in the 100-metre butterfly.

 A specialist in the butterfly stroke, his greatest achievement was winning the 100-metre butterfly race at the 1973 World Aquatics Championships in Belgrade – the first world championship swimming performance by a Canadian in over 60 years.
 Robertson also swam on the third place 4×100-metre medley relay team there.
 At the 1974 British Commonwealth Games in Christchurch, he won two gold, two silver and two bronze medals.
-In 1973, he was named male Athlete of the Year, and was honoured with the Order of Canada.
-He was awarded the Queen Elizabeth II Golden Jubilee Medal in 2002.

 Despite being of Canadian nationality he won the ASA National British Championships title over 100 metres butterfly in 1971.